 Antibiotics may be combined with benzoyl peroxide, which is contained in over-the-counter medications, to form a topical solution that can be obtained with a doctor's prescription.

 Antibiotics taken by mouth for relatively extended periods can be very effective in controlling acne.
-Although the development of resistant bacteria is a theoretical concern as a result of protracted courses of antibiotics, this does not seem to occur commonly for the antibiotics used most frequently by dermatologists for acne.
-As with any systemic medication they can be associated with more side effects than if applied to the skin and may interact with other drugs.
+Although the development of resistant bacteria is a theoretical concern as a result of protracted courses of antibiotics, this does not seem to occur commonly in acne patients.
+As with any systemic medication, they can be associated with more side effects than if applied to the skin and may interact with other drugs.
 Sensitivity to the sun can result in a "bad sunburn" in some people who take antibiotics in the tetracycline family.

 Retinoids: Medicines structurally similar to vitamin A are useful in preventing several types of acne lesions.
 Topical retinoids are effective in treating the noninflammatory types of acne (blackheads and whiteheads).

 Topical retinoids (applied directly to the skin) help to open clogged pores and produce a mild peeling effect.
-Drying and redness of the skin can be a frequent side effect and in some patients limit its usefulness.
+Drying and redness of the skin can be a frequent side effect and limit its usefulness

 Other medications: A doctor may recommend other types of drugs or therapy to improve acne.
 For women, medications such as birth control pills or certain "water pills" may be helpful.
 These drugs counteract the acne-causing effect of male hormones.
 Newer treatments for acne include the use of light or zinc.
 Your doctor can advise you whether these types of acne therapy might be good for you.